Updated: Jan 8

 The message from diet culture reads: you need to change yourself to be, look, and feel better, and to do this, you have to lose weight or eat and exercise in this very regimented way.
-HAES on the other hand, is a holistic approach that takes the entire human into consideration.
-It doesn’t just look at eating and exercise habits but stress, sleep, lifestyle, etc. It does not provide a one-size-fits-all “wellness” plan with an end goal of fitting the cultural size ideal (which for females today, I think is a size 0 waist and laws-of-physics-defying butt).
+HAES on the other hand is a holistic approach that takes the entire human into consideration.
+It doesn’t just look at eating and exercise habits but stress, sleep, lifestyle, etc. as well.
+It does not provide a one-size-fits-all “wellness” plan with an end goal of fitting the cultural size ideal (which for females today, I think is a size 0 waist with laws-of-physics-defying butt).

 You might be wondering, but did the HAES group lose weight and that's why they felt better?
 The answer is no — or at least not of statistical significance.
 Further proving that weight does not need to change in order for health status, body image, or self-esteem to improve.
 (Despite all of those weight-loss ads telling you that it does).

-5. Perhaps most importantly to note, HAES is also a peace movement with the goal of ending weight stigma.
+5. Perhaps most important to note, HAES is also a peace movement with the goal of ending weight stigma.

 There is no denying that our society equates fat to bad, unhealthy, lazy, not good enough — you name it.
 You can see it in the way most movies are cast (the person in a bigger body is usually the silly or less intelligent sidekick, not the main character who finds love/success), products are advertised, medical professionals treat patients, and the billion dollar bank account of the diet industry that just keeps growing.
 Not to mention, the whole “war on obesity,” movement.
 That marketing certainly didn’t make us think more highly of individuals in bigger bodies.